toolateralus/VM/VM/computer.utils/home/tutorials/commands.md

 ---

-Writing console commands can be helpful to make a non-gui task into a single command line call
+Writing console commands can be helpful to make a non-gui task into a single command Line call

 To define a console command, first you must make a .js command file, write a script to be executed when the command is called.